 The Rota Vicentina is a network of hiking trails in the Alentejo and Algarve provinces in the south of Portugal.
-The network includes two long-distance routes The Fishermen’s Trail, the Historical Way and several day hikes most of them can be incorporated into one of the long-distance routes.
+The network includes two long-distance routes the Fisherman’s Trail and the Historical Way, and several day-hikes some of which can be incorporated in one of the long-distance routes.
 We’ve walked both multi-day routes of the Rota Vicentina as well as some of the short-distance hikes.
 In this post, we describe different route options, cost, transportation, and accommodation options on the Rota Vicentina.

-Summer is a very busy time for this area with July and August being the peak season if you do the trek in these months make sure to book accommodation well beforehand.
+Summer is a very busy time for this area with July and August being the peak season if you do the trek during these months it’s better to book accommodation in advance.

 Check-in in most hotels/hostels is after 3 pm you’ll have to kill some time in a restaurant or café while waiting for check-in.

-Most of the day there is nothing on the route between the towns you have to carry enough water to last you for the day and maybe some snacks or sandwiches.
+There is usually nothing on the route between the towns you have to carry enough water to last you for the day and maybe some snacks or sandwiches.

 Tap water in Portugal is drinkable we didn’t buy bottled water.

-On Sundays shops are closed to get food eating out is the only option.
+On Sundays shops in small towns are closed to get food eating out is the only option.
+Supermarkets are always open.

-I’d recommend buying a local SIM card it’s always handy to have a phone number to be able to contact a hotel or to use Google Maps to find a place.
-We had MEO SIM card – a 10-day package with 3Gb and many minutes of local phone calls for 10 Euro.
+I’d recommend buying a local SIM card it’s very convenient to have a phone number to be able to contact a hotel or to use Google Maps to find your accommodation place.
+We had a MEO SIM card – a 10-day package with 3Gb and many minutes of local phone calls for 10 Euro.
 You can buy it in phone shops, some supermarkets, and kiosks.